data-apis/scipy-2023-presentation/paper.rst

 programming paradigm.
 This paradigm change has a key benefit in allowing users to opt into performance improvements, as constraints and hardware capabilities allow.
-To assess the impact of this change, we worked with the maintainers of scikit-learn and SciPy to measure the performance consequences of specification adoption.
+To assess the impact of this change, we worked with the maintainers of scikit-learn and SciPy to measure the performance implications of specification adoption.

 ..
 TODO (athan): update discussion below